 Create a branded graphic of apps that limit social media usage – find them from the link above.

 This is essential.
-You don’t have to be a part of every community even if the FOMO (fear of missing out) is at an all-time high.
+You don’t have to be a part of every community even if the FOMO (fear of missing out) is all-time high.
 Because, doing so will only tire you, which, in turn, takes a toll on the quality of what you share with your community.

 Case in point: you don’t have to be part of every Twitter chat community.
 Identify the ones that are most beneficial to you (depending on your goal) and join them regularly, putting your best self forward.